 Housekeeping will clean the public areas and community bathrooms in the residence halls.
 Students living in suites are responsible for cleaning their own suite bathroom.
 Housekeepers will deep-clean suite bathrooms once a semester during breaks.
 However, all residents are responsible for keeping rooms and suites clean and presentable.
+Failure to do so can result in disciplinary action, including fines.

 Charges are assessed for any damage done to college property or trash left by residents in the room or in an inappropriate area of the building.
 Inappropriate areas for trash include but are not limited to common areas (hallways, lounges, stairwells) and personal trash is not allowed in community trash cans.
+Resident Assistants will inform all residents of the appropriate location for trash for each residence hall at the beginning of the year.

-Physical Plant may require several days to repair non-emergency items.
-All problems should be reported to the Residence Assistant or submitted directly to Physical Plant via the Help Desk.
+Facilities may require several days to repair non-emergency items.
+All problems should be reported to the Residence Assistant or submitted directly to Facilities via the Help Desk.
 Do not try to repair or replace items yourself!
 Emergencies will be handled immediately if they are reported promptly.